-Talk to your doctor, pharmacist or nurse before taking Amoxicillin, if you:
+Talk to your doctor or pharmacist before taking this medicine if you:

 - have glandular fever (fever, sore throat, swollen glands and extreme tiredness)

 - have kidney problems

 - are not urinating regularly.

 If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking Amoxicillin.